Master of Public Health

 MPH 471.
 Emerging Diseases.
 3,4 Hours.

 Examines the global emergence of previously unknown or re-emergent infectious diseases.
 Historical and current diseases will be discussed by integrating the perspectives of medical science and public health in contexts of social systems, economics, politics, and geography.
 Challenges and remedies in an interdependent but unequal world will be discussed.
-Course Information: Same as CLS 471.
+Course Information: Same as MLS 471.

 MPH 478.
 ECCE: Crisis in Environmental Health.
 4 Hours.